Info for Patients and Visitors

 Can I bring someone along with me?

-For the safety of our patients and staff, visitor restrictions may be put into place at all Tanner facilities as necessary.
+For the safety of our patients and staff, visitor restrictions may be put into place at Tanner facilities and hospitals at any time as necessary.
 Please see our current Visitor Guidelines for specifics.

 What should I do to protect myself?